fshowalter/movielog-archive/reviews/malefique-2002.md

 I was fine with Clovis Cornillac as Marcus, but his character felt underwritten—his transgenderedness regulated to a plot device.
 As Pâquerette, Dimitri Rataud’s performance felt artificial.
 I kept hoping the film would reveal Pâquerette as a calculating mastermind masquerading as an imbecile, but no.

 Instead, the story devolves into a predictable version of [_The Monkey’s Paw_](https://en.wikipedia.org/wiki/The_Monkey's_Paw).
-What begins ripe with originality ends like an episode of _Tales from the Crypt_.
+What begins like Lovecraft ends like an episode of _Tales from the Crypt_.

 Imagine a film that took these characters—one imprisoned in his body, one in his mind, one in his wealth—and explored their prisons and the lengths they would go for freedom. _Maléfique_ is not that movie.
 It’s not a bad film, just a disappointing one.